 The economic recovery in 2021 was stronger than expected.
 Up to now, the macroeconomic situation has been characterised by low or even negative interest rates.
 As a result, the strongest performers were shares in the industrial and information technology sectors.
 Share prices continued to rise in 2021.
 We sold all or part of our holdings in shares of which the valuation had risen sharply - perhaps too sharply - while the likelihood of an increase in the share price was low.
 We used the proceeds of these sales to buy high-quality shares that were valued more attractively, with late-cycle characteristics (materials) or more defensive characteristics (telecommunications, non-cyclical consumer goods).
 On balance, the overweight positions in the industrial (sale of Addtech) and information technology (sale of Simcorp, Dialog) sectors decreased.
 With the purchase of Bekaert, the underweight position in the materials sector turned into an overweight position.
 The underweight positions in the healthcare and non-cyclical consumer goods sectors were reduced during the year with the purchase of Fagron and Premier Foods respectively.
-Finally, the overweight position in the telecommunications sector increased due to the purchase of Ipsos and Telenet, which had low share prices at the time.
+Finally, the overweight position in the time.